tangentecode/obsidian-notes/computer-science/docs/python/flask/initialization.md

 ```

-- When `debug=True` the code automatically reloads the browser page
+- When `debug=True` if  the code changes the browser page gets automatically reloaded